Barrick Gold Corporation (GOLD) Shares Up Despite Recent Market Volatility

 Goldman, on the other hand, stated in their research note that they expect to see GOLD reach a price target of $18.
 The rating they have provided for GOLD stocks is “Neutral” according to the report published on September 12th, 2022.

-During the last 5 trading sessions, GOLD rose by +3.25%, which changed the moving average for the period of 200-days by -19.49% in comparison to the 20-day moving average, which settled at $17.10.
-In addition, Barrick Gold Corporation saw -3.84% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GOLD fell by -3.69%, which changed the moving average for the period of 200-days by -23.25% in comparison to the 20-day moving average, which settled at $16.49.
+In addition, Barrick Gold Corporation saw -7.39% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GOLD